EdgarLozano185519/100-Days-of-Python/r1-log.md

 I wrote a Pomodoro GUI application.
 The program is designed to increase productivity.
 It has two simple buttons, a start and reset button.
 These buttons control timers that can be used to keep track of work and break periods for you, the user.

 The common work flow for a pomodoro application is using 25 minutes for uninterrupted work, 5 minutes for a short break, and after 4 "pomodoros," you may take a long break of 20 minutes.
+### R1D29
+Today I wrote a Password Manager.
+It's a GUI with inputs and buttons.
+At the moment, it will generate passwords and save entries to a file.
+The passwords are not hidden, so I recommend not using this for super security-based applications.